Pickleball in the United States: United Pickleball Association

 Professional Pickleball Association: The PPA was formed by Connor Pardoe and based in Draper, Utah.
 Desiring independence to shape the tour to his liking, Pardoe did not align with USAP.
 Initially, the PPA required all players to sign a one–year exclusivity contract, preventing PPA players from participating in any non-PPA tours.
 In late 2021, Thomas Dundon purchased the PPA and extended the exclusivity contracts to 3 years.
 Pardoe remained CEO of the PPA Tour.
-The 2022 PPA Tour is expected to include 20 tournaments with total prize money of $2.5 million.
+The 2022 PPA Tour was expected to include 20 tournaments with total prize money of $2.5 million.

 Major League Pickleball: MLP was formed in 2021 by Steve Kuhn in Dripping Springs, Texas.
 In its first year, the League consisted of 8 teams and included both APP and PPA players.
 The second year expanded to 12 teams, but the PPA no longer allowed their players to participate in the League.
 Each team consists of two men and two women.
 Team members are chosen by a dual snake draft designed to make teams as competitive as possible.
 Three separate competitions are scheduled for 2022, and the winning team at each competition will win $25,000 for each team member.
 The winning team is also awarded the Pritchard Cup.
-The league will expand to 16 teams in 2023, with NFL quarterbacks Tom Brady and Patrick Mahomes, tennis player Naomi Osaka, and NBA players LeBron James, Kevin Durant, Draymond Green, and Kevin Love buying expansion teams.
+The league expanded to 16 teams in 2023, with NFL quarterbacks Tom Brady and Patrick Mahomes, tennis player Naomi Osaka, and NBA players LeBron James, Kevin Durant, Draymond Green, and Kevin Love buying expansion teams.